pace-neutrons/Horace/documentation/add/11_sqw_compression.md

 		- Lots of small cuts
 		- Large cuts

-Alex and Jacob have done some of benchmarking and profiling: Alex on total timings on IDAaaS and local machines, Jacob some testing of times for I/O .v. on-the-fly computation of qx,qy,qz,en using calculate_qw_pixels2.m.
+Alex and Jacob have done some of benchmarking and profiling: Alex on total timings on IDAaaS and local machines, Jacob some testing of times for I/O .v. on-the-fly computation of `qx, qy, qz, en` using `calculate_qw_pixels2.m`.
 What is needed is definitive, documented, and reproducible test examples.

 Profiling is important because past experience with accessing unique object storage, and of accessing detector and run information in Tobyfit, has shown that without careful optimisation these operations can become very time-consuming.